 Compensation to the Executive Management is comprised of four main components: two fixed elements and two variable elements.
 The fixed elements include a base salary, which pursuant to Akastor's benchmarking is competitive with other investment companies, as well as customary benefits.
-The variable elements include a short-term incentive program (the "variable pay program") and a long-term incentive program "Company Matching".
+The variable elements include a short-term incentive program (the "variable pay program") and a long-term incentive program ("Company Matching").
 The maximum award under the variable pay program is capped at 100% of the fixed salary.
 In addition, each Executive can receive up to 50% maximum annual award under the long-term contingent bonus program.
 The Company currently has no share purchase programs.

-In 2022, the remuneration to Executive Management consisted in average of 58% fixed salary and 42% variable remuneration, and was in line with the guidelines set out in the Remuneration Policy.
-The annual variable remuneration was distributed on the basis of performance in the financial year 2022, which again was mainly based on the specific achievements achieved for Akastor in 2022, see section 2 above.
+In 2023, the remuneration to Executive Management consisted in average of 66% fixed salary and 34% variable remuneration and was in line with the guidelines set out in the Remuneration Policy.
+The annual variable remuneration was distributed based on performance in the financial year 2023, which again was mainly based on the specific achievements achieved for Akastor in 2023, see section 2 above.